 Most people abandon things when they lose interest.
-In addictions, losing interest is a little bit more difficult because your brain is shaped towards craving the thing.
+In addictions, losing interest (seeing through the illusion) is a bit more difficult because your brain is wired towards craving the thing.
 The illusion makes you believe that the thing is the way to achieve satisfaction.

-If you realize that watching YouTube videos isn’t fun like it used to be or you thought it was, it loses a lot of its appeal.
+If you realize that watching YouTube videos isn’t fun like it used to be or you thought it was (the illusion that it is fun), it loses a lot of its appeal.